Influences on Tolkien: Classical

 In the classical myth, Orpheus nearly rescues Eurydice from Hades, only for her to die a second death.
 In Tolkien's version, Lúthien plays Orpheus rather than Eurydice, three times rescuing Beren, and they enjoy a second life together.

 Influence from Greek mythology is apparent in the disappearance of the island of Númenor, recalling Atlantis.
 Tolkien's Elvish name "Atalantë" for Númenor resembles Plato's Atlantis, furthering the illusion that his mythology simply extends the history and mythology of the real world.
 In his Letters, however, Tolkien described this merely as a "curious chance."

 Classical mythology colours the Valar, who borrow many attributes from the Olympian gods.
-The Valar, like the Olympians, live in the world, but on a high mountain, separated from mortals; Ulmo, Lord of the Waters, owes much to Poseidon, while Manwë, the Lord of the Air and King of the Valar, to Zeus.
+The Valar, like the Olympians, live in the world, but on a high mountain, separated from mortals; Ulmo, Lord of the Waters, owes much to Poseidon, and Manwë, the Lord of the Air and King of the Valar, to Zeus.

 Tolkien compared Beren and Lúthien with Orpheus and Eurydice, but with the gender roles reversed.
 Oedipus is mentioned in connection with Túrin in the Children of Húrin, among other mythological figures:

 There is the Children of Húrin, the tragic tale of Túrin Turambar and his sister Níniel – of which Túrin is the hero: a figure that might be said (by people who like that sort of thing, though it is not very useful) to be derived from elements in Sigurd the Volsung, Oedipus, and the Finnish Kullervo.

 Fëanor has been compared with Prometheus by researchers such as Verlyn Flieger.
 They share a symbolical and literal association with fire, are both rebels against the gods' decrees and inventors of artefacts that were sources of light, or vessels to divine flame.